Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Exclude_Monthly_Details
      - A COUNTER report attribute for tabular reports that specifies whether the columns with the month-by-month breakdown of the usage are excluded from the report.
      -

+   * - Executive Committee
+     - The committee which deals with the day-to-day activities of COUNTER’s business.
+     -

    * - Federated search